BleekerLab/protocols/bioassays/thrips_toxicity_assay.md

 # Assay Setup (example of 2-tridecanone)
 1. Fill each well of a Greiner Bio-one 12-well plate (no 665180) with a 20mm Whatman filter paper with 150µl of tap water.
 2. Take a 1.5cm diameter leaf disc from the accession of interest (leaf disk area = 1.77cm2)
-3. Place the leaf disc in the well with the abaxial side ("down side of the leaf") upwards.
+3. Place the leaf disc in the well with the adaxial side ("upper side of the leaf") upwards.
-4. Each leaf disk receives 20µl of liquid.
-Depending on the condition:
+4. Place one nymph in each well.
+5. Prepare 10 mm Whatman filter discs; 1 per well.
+Treatments:
-  *  Untreated: 20µl of water
+  *  Untreated: clean disc.
-  *  Mock: 5µl of ethanol 100% mixed with 15µl of water
+  *  Mock: 10 ul of acetone evaporated on ice under nitrogen.
+  *  1µg: - dry a volume necessary for 1µg of 2-tridecanone under liquid nitrogen in ice;
+- resuspend the compound in 10µl of acetone
+- apply 10 ul of the solution on a disc and acetone is evaporated on ice under nitrogen;
+- fold the disc  in two and place in the well
-  *  1µg: a volume necessary for 1µg of 2-tridecanone is dried under liquid nitrogen in ice.
-This dry extract is then resuspended in 5µl of ethanol 100%.
-Once solubilized, it is mixed with 15µl of water.
+  *  10µg: -a volume necessary for 1µg of 2-tridecanone is dried under liquid nitrogen in ice.
+Proceed like in the previous treatment.
   *   10µg: a volume necessary for 1µg of 2-tridecanone is dried under liquid nitrogen in ice.
-This dry extract is then resuspended in 5µl of ethanol 100%.
-Once solubilized, it is mixed with 15µl of water.
-  *   10µg: a volume necessary for 1µg of 2-tridecanone is dried under liquid nitrogen in ice.
-This dry extract is then resuspended in 5µl of ethanol 100%.
-Once solubilized, it is mixed with 15µl of water.
+Proceed like in the previous treatment.
 5. Seal with the sides of the 12-well plate with normal adhesive tape.
 That way, you can keep the transparent plastic lid and seal with regular tape.
 6. Place in controlled environmental conditions (temperature, light, humidity)

 # Measurements
 Recordings are then done every day __until all larvae die__